Your cervix is a tube-like structure that connects your uterus to the vagina. Cervical length is the length of this tube and the cervical opening.

 Before the pregnancy, the cervix remains closed and rigid—wide enough to let the menstrual blood and sperm to pass through.
 When a woman becomes pregnant, the cervix gets sealed by the mucous plug—it protects the baby by preventing microbes from entering the uterus.

 As the pregnancy progresses, the cervix gradually softens, decreases in length and starts to dilate to allow the baby to pass from uterus to the vagina when the labor begins.
 This is referred to as effacing and dilating.
-If the cervix starts opening or dilating before time, it poses
+If the cervix starts opening or dilating before time, it poses a risk to the baby.

 Why Causes Short Cervical Length?